ADMAntwerp/SHAPnarrative-metrics/README.md

 In this repository we explore several automated metrics for XAI narratives based on SHAP.

-This is a research-level repository shared for reproducibility purposes accompanying our recent paper: ...
+This is a research-level repository shared for reproducibility purposes accompanying our recent paper: [https://arxiv.org/abs/2412.10220](https://arxiv.org/abs/2412.10220)

-The package for a practical implementation of metrics will be made available soon. [link to follow].
+A framework for XAI narratives and their metrics will be made available soon. [link to follow].

 Birdseye overview of the workflow (from paper)